motaz0001/Falcon-Eye-IDS/README.md

 Falcon Eye uses two machine learning algorithms (Decision Tree, Random Forest) to enhance the detection process by learning the patterns of an attack and using these patterns later for real-time detection.
 Falcon Eye also provides some helpful tools similar to popular tools functionalities like Wireshark, Tcpdump, Dig, Whois, and VirusTotal file and URL scan all in one place.

-# Buliding The System
+# Building The System
 Few steps needed before start using Falcon Eye
 1. Run `training/train_preprocess.py` to process the dataset into machine learning compatible types.
-2. Run `model/model.py` to bulid the machine learning models.
+2. Run `model/model.py` to build the machine learning models.
 3. Enter the username and passsword you want inside `api.py` in line 19.
 4. Enter your virus total api key inside `web/script.js` in line 1.
 5. Edit the path to paythonw inside `falconEye.bat`